Intel oneAPI

 For advanced users!

-You may need to load the latest GCC version to provide more recent C++ support to the compilation process:
+You may need to load the latest GCC version to provide more recent C++ support to the Intel compilers:

 module load gcc/latest